Corporate Governance

 The Board of Directors conducts a review of cross-shareholdings each year, investigating and verifying items such as whether benefits or risks are commensurate with capital costs, in addition to compatibility with the Company’s retention policies.
 Cross-shareholdings will be reduced if they are determined to have little significance to the Company.

 As a result of verifying the status of related profits for all individual stocks, such as dividends compared against capital cost for balance sheet amounts or related trading profit, the Company confirmed that related profit exceeded capital cost for most of the items applicable for verification.
 Overall, the Company confirmed that there was qualitative significance for all individual stocks.
-Consequently, due to dilution of significance for retained cross-shareholdings, the Company confirmed it will consider disposal by sale for some indexes going forward and sold a part of those indexes in fiscal 2022.
+Consequently, due to dilution of significance for retained cross-shareholdings, the Company confirmed it will consider disposal by sale for some indexes going forward.

 Decisions relating to the exercise of any voting rights pertaining to cross-shareholdings are taken based on a general consideration of whether the proposed voting resolution is (a) consistent with the aforementioned policy, and (b) likely to contribute to the enhancement of the corporate value of the equity issuer over the mid-to-long term.